- e.l.f. to Acquire Naturium, A Fan Fave Ingredient Led Skincare Brand - August 29, 2023

 In the most recent years, Morphe completely lost me as a fan by repeatedly aligning themselves with problematic brands and Influencers such as Jeffree Star, Nakita Dragun, and Laura Lee.
 A long story short, I haven’t been checking for Morphe until their most recent launch—The Morphe Filter Effect Soft Focus Foundation in which the brand tapped into some of my fav Black Beauty Gurus to launch.

 What drew me to this Morphe launch?

-When Morphe announced that they we’re launching this new skin-like foundation with MakeupShayla as the face and makeup artist Danessa Myricks as the creative director and photographer, it caught my attention immediately.
-I’m trying to be on the right side of “cancel culture“, so instead of automatically assuming the brand was pandering the Black community, I decided to embrace the launch and hope they’re intentions are pure (FYI, I’m playing you hella close from this day forth, Morphe).
+When Morphe announced that they were launching this new skin-like foundation with MakeupShayla as the face and makeup artist Danessa Myricks as the creative director and photographer, it caught my attention immediately.
+I’m trying to be on the right side of “cancel culture”, so instead of automatically assuming the brand was pandering to the Black community, I decided to embrace the launch and hope their intentions are pure (FYI, I’m playing you hella close from this day forth, Morphe).

 What does the Morphe Filter Effect Soft Focus Foundation claim to do?

 - Hyaluronic Acid boosts moisture levels and vitamin E delivers antioxidant protection

 - Pore-blurring pigments diffuse the look of imperfections